Edward Odeh, Band Director

 Mr. Odeh’s passion for music began in Baytown, TX when he was introduced to the trumpet in his middle school band program.
 He received his Bachelor’s degree in Music Education from Baylor University in 2008.
 There he studied trumpet under Professor Wiff Rudd and jazz under Professor Alex Parker.
 At Baylor, he was a member of the Symphonic Band, Wind Ensemble, Symphony Orchestra, Jazz Ensemble and the Golden Wave Marching Band.
 Mr. Odeh continued his education earning a Master’s of Educational Administration from the University of Houston-Victoria in 2015.
 Mr. Odeh is a member of the Texas Music Educators Association and Texas Band Masters Association.

-Mr. Odeh lives in Missouri City with his wife, Holly, and daughter, Sydney.
+Mr. Odeh lives in Missouri City with his wife, Holly, and daughters, Sydney and Samantha.
 His hobbies include woodworking and exploring the outdoors.
 He loves spending time with his family and is grateful for their love and support of his passion to be a music educator.

 Tiffany Ye, Assistant Band Director